abyssDS/sfmlWiki/Rules.md

 ```[A class for animated sprites](animated_sprite)```

-Always use relative links inside the wiki, so that pages are properly organized (ie. tutorials are under "wiki/tutorial/", etc.).

 Please use capitals to separate words in pages names.
 Avoid slashes, underscores and spaces.

-Example: ```wiki/Sources/CollisionDetection```.
+This wiki is "flat": you can't create sections/directories, all pages have to be under the "wiki/" root.
+To keep them organized, please follow this pattern to name them: "wiki/CategoryPageName".
+Categories are the main categories listed on the home page: Tutorial, Source, Project (Faq should have no child page).

+Examples:

+* ```wiki/SourceLightManager```
+* ```wiki/TutorialCollisionDetection```

 ## Media (images)